aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.canvas/icanvasrenderingcontext2d/ispointinpath/_index.md

 ---
 title: IsPointInPath
 second_title: Aspose.HTML for .NET API Reference
-description:
+description: Reports whether or not the specified point is contained in the current path.
 type: docs
 weight: 260
 url: /net/aspose.html.dom.canvas/icanvasrenderingcontext2d/ispointinpath/
 ---
-## ICanvasRenderingContext2D.IsPointInPath method (1 of 4)
+## IsPointInPath(double, double) {#ispointinpath_2}

 Reports whether or not the specified point is contained in the current path.